SharePoint/sp-dev-provisioning-templates/tenant/SP-Starter-Kit/README.md

 - Custom Site Designs which are visible in the out-of-the-box site creation process
 - Custom tenant themes, which are applied to the created site collections

-## Pre-requirements
+## Prerequisites

-Here are current pre-requirements for making this solution work in your tenant.
+Here are current prerequisites for making this solution work in your tenant.

 - You will need to be a tenant administrator to be able to deploy this solution
     - Notice that you can get free developer tenant from [Office 365 developer program](https://developer.microsoft.com/en-us/office/dev-program), if needed.